-- Green "EXIT" lights are displayed prominently from the ceiling in all areas; - Fire extinguishers are located in all strategic places in all buildings with instructions in their use displayed on the wall above the fire extinguishers; - Glass fire switches are also strategically located in all areas in all buildings.
-These and the fire extinguisher locations are displayed in the floor plans.
+- Green "EXIT" lights are displayed prominently from the ceiling in all areas; - Fire extinguishers are located in all buildings with instructions in their use and Fire Action Notices displayed on the wall above the fire extinguishers; - Emergency break glass manual call panels are located in all areas of the buildings; - Emergency door releases are fitted next to all security access doors.
+These are to be used in the event of the doors not opening during an emergency; - Exits are to be kept clear at all times.